pontoonapps/CareerGuide/maps-api/README.md

 The API must only be accessed over HTTPS.

-The API uses an API key; this key should be kept privately by the developers of the mobile app(s).
+The API uses an **API key provided as a URL query parameter** `apiKey`; this key should be kept privately by the developers of the mobile app(s).
 If a key is found to be misused, it can be revoked.
 With the wrong key, the API returns 403 Forbidden.

+If your key is ABCDEFGH, you can check the API at https://pontoonapps.com/community-api/ping?apiKey=ABCDEFGH

 Users in the app use their pontoonapps.com account details.
-The app uses these account details (email and password) with HTTP Basic Authentication in all API requests.
+The app uses these account details (email and password) with **HTTP Basic Authentication** in all API requests (except `ping`).
 Without valid credentials, the API returns 401 Unauthorized.

+Any registered pontoon.com user can request their map pins at `<root>/pins`; if they have never submitted any, this will return an empty array.

 _NB: There is no dedicated login API call, and there are no sessions._